APA In-Text Rules

 How to disambiguate identical et al. citations

-Sometimes two different sources would collapse into the same shortened citation.
-When that happens, add more surnames until the two citations are distinct.
+If two sources collapse into the same shortened citation, add more surnames until the reader can tell them apart.

 Same first author + same year